-The good news is that inventory management technology through your POS should be able to handle some of these nitty-gritty details for you.
+The good news is that inventory management technology through your POS-integrated inventory solutions should be able to handle some of these nitty-gritty details for you.

 Does this mean you have to ditch your spreadsheet?

-Think of your spreadsheets as data you can enter into your POS to manipulate in all sorts of ways that can help your business.
+Think of your spreadsheets as data you can enter into your POS-integrated inventory solutions to manipulate in all sorts of ways that can help your business.

 Data is the future of business.
 Successful restaurateurs know how to use data to make their businesses better and more efficient.
-So consider investing in a POS that handles inventory tracking so you don’t have to rely so much on spreadsheets in the first place.
+So consider investing in a POS and integrated inventory solution that handles inventory tracking so you don’t have to rely so much on spreadsheets in the first place.

 Inventory tracking is easily one of the most important aspects of owning a restaurant.
 So many restaurants fail because they don’t keep accurate counts of their inventory, especially for high-volume sellers like alcohol.

 If you’re diligent about nothing else, be diligent about your inventory.
 We give you full permission to be as nitpicky and neurotic as you can be about your inventory – because it could mean the difference between staying afloat or going out of business.